subhamsarangi/RAGSystemDemo/README.md

+# LLM Augmentation

-# Use your own data with the power of an LLM
+Use your own data with the power of an LLM

 ## RAG (Retrieval Augmented Generation)
 Way to add data to an llm model without retraining it. needed when llm model has a cutoff date or for using sensitive data.